 - Keep them clean: Washing your lashes is imperative.
 You want them to stay looking great for as long as you can, as well as protect them from infections like blepharitis lash mite infestations.
 Prolong Lash Cleanser is specifically formulated to gently cleanse your lashes, keeping your extensions looking great for longer.

 - Be cautious: Unlike standard advice, we say go for a swim, skinny dipping in the wild, or relax in the pool.
-While the harmful effects of chlorine in water on extensions are not confirmed, oil in the sunscreen will have an adverse impact, so ensure you wash your lashes thoroughly.
+While the harmful effects of chlorine in water on extensions are not confirmed, sunscreen can have an adverse impact, so ensure you wash your lashes thoroughly.
 Similarly, if you sleep on your stomach, invest in a satin or silk pillow to avoid your lashes getting yanked.
 However, we recommend you sleep on your back or side if you want to keep those beauties looking perfect.

 Remind your clients that, like everything else, their lashes are not forever, and therefore to maintain them, they need to return for their infill on a 2 to 3-week cycle.

 Either eyelash lifts or eyelash extensions, it doesn't matter!
-Focus on giving the best customer service to your clients and show some TLC by giving them the best advice on prolonging the life of their newly done lashes.
+Focus on giving the best service to your clients and show some TLC by giving them the best advice on prolonging the life of their newly applied lashes.
 Providing accurate advice to your clients builds trust in your relationships and loyalty toward your business.